 At the moment all I have is a backpack and a map.
 My finger’s on Malta but my feet are in Korea.
-The last few days in Korea tick by on a clock I can’t take my eyes off.
+These last few days tick by on a clock my eyes keep peeled to.

 A lot like the memory of a dilapidated relationship, this experience will be lazered into my brain for the rest of my life.
 It was as crazy fun as I am ready to leave (very).
 Maybe I’ll write a better sentence some other time.